Oscette's Oscar Page

 after her adoption), who have gone on to a better fish bowl.
 I miss you all girls.

 Hi!
 My name is Oscette, (Little Oscar).
 Well, really it is not, it's Carole, but because I wear a custom fish avatar, designed by my good friend SassyCat and I raise Oscars (the tropical fish), my friends thought the name was a good fit.
 I was born in Philadelphia, Pennsylvania, was raised in Weatherly, Pennsylvania and moved to Hazleton, Pennsylvania at 19 and I live here since then.
-Beside my 1 Oscar, which is a girl, I have a pigeon.
-And my hubby BigC, who I have been married to for the last 19 years.
+Beside my 3 Oscars, which are girls, I have an iguana.
+And my hubby BigC, who I have been married to for the last 15 years.
 I have finally mastered most of the HTML so I could write this board myself and had a great time doing it.
 I spend a lot of time on the computer in Worlds Chat, Yahoo Messenger, and MSN Messenger.
 I have 7 other web pages that I'm webmaster over.
 I thought maybe some people would like to see my girls and I would like to exchange some information with some fellow Oscar lovers.
 This page is constantly changing, so come back often.

 Hope You Like My Page!